ni/nimble/packages/nimble-components/src/spinner/specs/README.md

 -   Show indeterminate progress with an animation
     -   Cannot be paused - assumption is that component will be added to/ removed from the page as needed
 -   Supports 3 sizes: `small` (16x16), `medium` (32x32) (default), `large` (64x64)
--   For the color theme only, supports an alternate appearance/color scheme via `appearance-variant="alternate"`
+-   For the color theme only, supports an alternate appearance/color scheme via `theme-variant="prominent"`

 ### Risks and Challenges